Ira Reiss: Professional interests

-Reiss's major goal has been to promulgate a broad view of science and to shape the study of sexuality to fit that pluralistic perspective of scientific work.
-He stresses the importance of building theoretical explanations because he feels that theory opens pathways that enable us to understand and to contain our many sexual problem areas.
-Reiss supports both a sociological and a multidisciplinary approach to sexual phenomena.
+Reiss's major goal was to promulgate a broad view of science and to shape the study of sexuality to fit that pluralistic perspective of scientific work.
+He stressed the importance of building theoretical explanations because he felt that theory opens pathways that enable us to understand and to contain our many sexual problem areas.
+Reiss supported both a sociological and a multidisciplinary approach to sexual phenomena.
 His major theoretical work is discussed in the parts that follow and involve explanations of premarital sexuality, extramarital sexuality, cross cultural sexuality, and pluralistic sexual values that allow people to promote more rational input into our sexual attitudes and behavior.

-He strongly supports the development of a multidisciplinary sexual science field with its own Ph.D. program at one of our major universities.
-He sees the Ph.D. degree as affording legitimacy to the field of sexual science and enhancing our ability to move the study of sexuality from the role of an orphan in other fields to that of a discipline with its own home and core agenda.
+Reiss strongly supported the development of a multidisciplinary sexual science field with its own Ph.D. program at one of our major universities.
+He saw the Ph.D. degree as affording legitimacy to the field of sexual science and enhancing our ability to move the study of sexuality from the role of an orphan in other fields to that of a discipline with its own home and core agenda.

 In 2005 Ira and Harriet Reiss founded the Reiss Theory Award for the best social science theory article, chapter or book of the year.
 The award is jointly sponsored by the Foundation for the Scientific Study of Sexuality (FSSS) and the Society for the Scientific Study of Sexuality (SSSS) and is given each year at the annual meeting of SSSS.